freeCodeCamp/guide/pages/docs/certificates-guide/specify-how-fonts-should-degrade/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Specify How Fonts Should Degrade"
+title: "Specify How Fonts Should Degrade"
+parent: "certificates-guide"
 ---

 There are several default fonts that are available in all browsers.
 These include `Monospace`, `Serif` and `Sans-Serif`.